Nazareth hostel accommodation, Israel

-Responsible travel: Nazareth hostel accommodation, Israel
+Responsible tourism: Nazareth hostel accommodation, Israel

 Water and energy conservation.
 All water faucets at Fauzi Azar Inn are equipped with water conservation devices.
 All light bulbs are energy efficient and air conditioners are furnished with motion detection so the units shut off if no one is near.
 We encourage our guests to turn off the water during their showers and be mindful of the amount of water and energy they use.
 We believe conservation is “a family affair” - we all must work together to make a difference.
 To support this belief, we offer a 10% discount to all cyclists, and a hiking trail that directs travelers around the beautiful Galilee region by foot.